AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-condition-presets.md

 1. Select **Create**.

     The new condition preset is added to the list.
-1. Double-click a condition preset to view the attributes and the actions.
+1. Select the condition preset to view the attributes and the actions.

     The **Attributes** panel shows all the attributes added to any references present in the map.
 The right panel shows only the conditions that you have added to the condition presets.
 1. Do any of the following to add the attributes: